franz-josef-kaiser/Internal-Link-Check/readme.txt

 == Changelog ==

-= v0.1. =
+= v0.1 =
 First version

-= v0.1.1. =
+= v0.1.1 =
-Should now work with post titles & post slugs/names.
+Should now work with post titles & post slugs/names

-= v0.1.2. =
+= v0.1.2 =
-Meta box content now displays inside an unordered list.
+Meta box content now displays inside an unordered list

-= v0.1.3. =
+= v0.1.3 =
-Added screenshot, readme.txt for wp.org repo & fixed not echoing if there are no links.
+Added screenshot, readme.txt for wp.org repo & fixed not echoing if there are no links

-= v0.2. =
+= v0.2 =
-Moved to class to clean up global namespace.
+Moved to class to clean up global namespace
-Added next step for translations.
+Added next step for translations

 = v0.2.1 =
 Minor fixes.